 Remote simulation should use IR or radio transmitter connected to room controller to simulate motor’s remote control buttons.
 It is simple, non-invasive way to control the blinds, but requires knowledge about communication protocol between remote control and motor.

-Another way is to develop special motor controller that is physically connected to the motor and receives commands from room controller via Wi-Fi network or wired connection.
+Another way is to develop special motor controller that is physically connected to the motor and receives commands from room controller via Wi-Fi network (what sort of setup for the consumer/installer would this require?
+I like the idea though.
+How many blinds/motors can be connected to one room controller and how will this be configured/auto found?) or wired connection.

+Typical setup procedure for wireless devices goes like this:

+Service person presses button on the wireless device to enter setup mode

+Device establishes temporary WiFi access point with known name

+Service person connects to this AP, run configuration application and enter name/password for client’s WiFi network and room controller’s network name

+Configuration application sends entered values to the device

+Device use received parameters to connect to the client’s WiFi network

+Number of devices that could be connected to the room controller are limited by RC’s resources, that are big enough to support dozens of connections.
+It is also possible to use broadcast messages that don’t require connection between wireless devices and room controller.

 After receiving the command, it generates control signals for the motor to open or close the blind.
 This way requires intrusion into motor hardware.

 Decision about the how the implementation should be done will be made after information about motor is received from supplier.